Updated: January 1, 2026 | Trusted by over 5,100 Candidates

 The Hogan Personality Assessment is a set of psychological tools designed to evaluate personality traits and leadership potential in both individuals and teams.

-Here you'll find full coverage of the Hogan Personality Inventory (HPI) test and a full breakdown of the HDS and MVPI.
-Also, you'll find a free HBRI practice test (Hogan's cognitive ability test).
+Here you'll find full coverage of the Hogan Personality Inventory (HPI) test and a full breakdown of the HDS and MVPI, and a free HBRI practice test.
+(Hogan's cognitive ability test).

 What can you expect from the free sample questions on this page?
-Selected from our complete Hogan preparation pack, these questions come with detailed answers and tips to help you prepare effectively for your Hogan assessment.
+Chosen from our full Hogan prep pack, these questions feature straightforward answers and valuable tips, giving you the confidence and support you need to excel on your Hogan assessment.

-The Hogan Personality Inventory (HPI) is a psychometric tool that measures normal personality traits, focusing on how individuals behave and interact when performing at their best.
+The Hogan Personality Inventory (HPI), often referred to as the Hogan personality survey, is a psychometric tool that measures normal personality traits, focusing on how individuals behave and interact when performing at their best.

 It’s widely used in hiring, leadership development, and talent management to identify strengths and predict how someone will contribute to a team or organization.